Uber: Lyft Said It'd Go 'Nuclear' If We Didn't Acquire Them

-Earlier, Lyft accused Uber’s staff of hailing then canceling thousands of rides, causing its drivers time, money and strife.
-Now an Uber spokesperson tells The New York Times’ Mike Isaac that the only reason Lyft is making these accusations is because Uber is refusing to acquire it.
+Previously, Lyft accused Uber’s staff of hailing and then cancelling thousands of rides, causing its drivers time, money, and strife.
+Now an Uber representative tells The New York Times’ Mike Isaac that the only reason Lyft is making these accusations is that Uber is refusing to acquire it.

-When reached for comment, an Uber spokesperson gave Business Insider the same statement given to NYT.
+When reached for comment, an Uber representative gave Business Insider the same statement given to The Times.
 We’ve bolded the most damning part of the statement:

 Lyft’s claims against Uber are baseless and simply untrue.
 Furthermore, Lyft’s own drivers and employees, including one of Lyft’s founders, have canceled 12,900 trips on Uber.
 But instead of providing the long list of questionable tactics that Lyft has used over the years, we are focusing on building and maintaining the best platform for both consumers and drivers.